|Title:||Extensible customizations of the interpreter at startup|

 Running "./python -c pass" with perf on 50 iterations, repeating 50 times the command on each and getting the geometric mean on a commodity laptop did not reveal any substantial raise on CPU time.

 Any error on any of the scripts will not be logged unless the interpreter is run in verbose mode and it should not stop the evaluation of other scripts.
-The user will just receive a message saying that the script failed to be executed, that verbose mode can be used to get more information.
+The user will just receive a message in stderr saying that the script failed to be executed and that verbose mode can be used to get more information.
 This behaviour follows the one already existing for sitecustomize.py.

 The existing logic for sitecustomize.py and usercustomize.py will be left as is, later deprecated and scheduled for removal.
 Once __sitecustomize__ is supported, it will provide better integration for all existing users, and even if it will indeed require a migration for system administrators, we expect the effort required to be minimal, it will just require moving and renaming the current sitecustomize.py into the new provided folder.